scheinerman/SimpleLPs.jl/README.md

 ## Solving Linear Programs

 The `solve` function returns a pair `(z, x)` where `z` is the optimal value and `x` is the optimal vector.
-The `solve` function takes an optional second, Boolean, argument which, if set to `true` gives verbose output during the solving process.
+T he `solve` function takes an optional second, Boolean, argument which, if set to `true` gives verbose output during the solving process.

 If the linear program is either unbounded or infeasible, an information message is printed and `nothing` is returned.